 Through the CDM, industrialized countries can earn Certified Emission Reduction (CER) credits via projects in developing countries.
 These projects must reduce or remove greenhouse gas emissions.
 Project owners can earn CERs, which can be traded and sold.
 One CER is equivalent to one ton of carbon dioxide.

-Beta Analytic, Inc., is an ISO/IEC 17025:2005-accredited radiocarbon dating lab committed to provide UN CDM project owners with high-quality ASTM D6866 testing.
-The company has opened a facility in Beijing, China, for the convenience of clients with CDM projects in the country.
+ISO/IEC 17025:2005-accredited Beta Analytic is committed to provide UN CDM project owners with high-quality ASTM D6866 testing.
+The lab has opened a facility in Beijing, China, for the convenience of clients with CDM projects in the country.
 Owners of UN CDM projects in other parts of the world are encouraged to send their samples to Beta Analytic’s headquarters in Miami, Florida.